Man facing drugs charges after US polo star Lauren Biddle's Christchurch party death

 "We'll never get over it but we're trying to move forward, and figure out ways to cope with it."

-Lauren also had a 29-year-old stepbrother and a 13-year-old sister.
+Lauren Biddle also had a 29-year-old stepbrother and a 13-year-old sister.

-Polo was all-consuming for the Biddles, Tommy said, and Lauren was a fourth-generation player.
+Polo was all-consuming for the family, Biddle Snr said, and his daughter was a fourth-generation player.

-Tommy plays the game professionally in the States and Lauren's mother plays alongside her work with horses in Florida.
+Biddle Snr plays the game professionally in the States and Lauren Biddle's mother plays alongside her work with horses in Florida.

-Lauren had travelled to New Zealand from Australia - her second trip to Aotearoa - and had been playing across the ditch for around three weeks prior to her arrival here.
+Lauren Biddle had travelled to New Zealand from Australia - her second trip to Aotearoa - and had been playing across the ditch for around three weeks prior to her arrival here.

-Lauren was not only an accomplished polo player, but was also into show jumping and equestrian.
+She was not only an accomplished polo player, but was also into show jumping and equestrian.

-"She was an amazing rider," Tommy Biddle said.
+"She was an amazing rider," her father said.